Ecommerce: Admin Setup and Configuration Guide

 Sku – This is the individual Sku that qualifies as your payout.
 As an example, when an order is taken and that sku is part of the order we will match on this rule and payout.

-As an example, we have defined three Payout Rules – a Brand Rule, Category Rule and Sku Rule.
-When I open my Sku Rule, I see that I have one sku defined as a condition.
+As an example, we have defined a Brand based payout rule.
+When I open my rule, I see that I have two brands defined as a condition.
 If an order is processed, CAKE will scan all the rules available and match each qualifying rule.
 By default, CAKE will take all matching rules and select the highest payout.

 Let’s add a Payout Rule – select Add and a new line will appear in the Rules grid.